All Products

 Do not interfere with the intermediate image.

-To avoid migration failure, a temporary ECS image is generated in the intermediate region during the migration.
-Do not perform any operations on the intermediate image.
-The intermediate image is automatically deleted when the task is completed or deleted.
+To prevent migration failure, SMC generates a temporary ECS image in the intermediate region during the migration.
+Do not perform any operations on this image.
+The intermediate image is automatically deleted after the task is completed or deleted.

-To avoid migration failure, the temporary ECS image generated during the migration is uploaded to the specified OSS bucket.
-The OSS storage space occupied by the exported image is automatically released when the task is completed or deleted.
+The temporary ECS image generated during the migration is uploaded to your specified OSS Bucket, temporarily consuming storage space.
+This space is automatically released when the task is completed or deleted.

 Prerequisites

-• SMC is activated.
-If this is your first time using SMC, you need to grant permissions, prepare the migration network, and back up data.
-For more information, see Prepare for migration.
+• Server Migration Center (SMC) is activated.
+If you are using SMC for the first time, you need to grant the required permissions, prepare the migration network, and back up your data.
+For more information, see Preparation before migration.

-• OSS is activated and an OSS bucket is created.
-The temporary ECS image generated during the migration is saved to the OSS bucket.
-If this is your first time using OSS, you need to grant permissions, prepare the migration network, and back up data.
-For more information, see Prepare for migration.
+• Object Storage Service (OSS) is activated and an OSS Bucket is created.
+The temporary ECS image generated during the migration will be stored in your OSS Bucket.
+If you are using OSS for the first time, you need to grant the required permissions, prepare the migration network, and back up your data.
+For more information, see Preparation before migration.

-• You have activated ENS.
-After the migration is complete, SMC imports the custom ECS image as an ENS image, which you can use to create ENS instances.
+• Edge Node Service (ENS) is activated.
+After the migration is complete, SMC imports the ECS custom image as an ENS image.
+You can then use this image to create edge node ENS instances.

 Important

-The first time you use this feature, you must grant ECS access permissions to OSS resources.
-The OSS bucket is used to store the intermediate image.
+Before using this feature for the first time, grant ECS access to OSS resources.
+The OSS bucket is used to store intermediate images.
 Follow the prompts in the SMC console to complete the authorization.

-A migration source is the data center server, VM, or cloud host from another platform that you plan to migrate.
+A migration source is a server from an on-premises data center (IDC), a VM, or a cloud host on another cloud platform.

 Important

 • The source server must have public network access.
-If the source server has firewall restrictions, see What are the endpoints of SMC? to obtain the SMC domain names and ports, and add them to the firewall whitelist.
+If a firewall is enabled on the source server, see SMC endpoints to obtain the SMC domain names and ports, and add them to the firewall allowlist.

-• If your source server cannot access the public network or you want to improve migration efficiency by transferring data over a private network, see the private network migration solution.
+• If your source server cannot access the public network or you want to use private network transfer to improve migration efficiency, see Private network transfer migration.

-2. On the Edge Node Migration page, click Import Migration Source.
+2. On the Edge node migration page, click Import the migration source.

-3. Configure the parameters as prompted on the page and copy the activation code command.
-The parameters are described in the following table.
+3. Configure the following parameters and copy the activation code command.
+The following table describes the parameters.

 Parameter